-With the holidays upon us, many parents wonder and worry about their baby or toddler’s sleep, particularly during visits from family or holiday traveling.
-Here are several things to keep in mind for this holiday season.
+With the holidays upon us, many parents wonder and worry about their baby or toddler’s sleep, particularly during visits from family or holiday traveling or staying up late for holiday events.
+Here are 11 great holiday sleep tips to keep in mind for this holiday season.

 First and foremost, the holidays and traveling, in general, is a time to have fun and enjoy yourselves!
 So, try not to worry too much about baby sleep and schedules when you are supposed to be relaxing and having fun.
 I do have some tips to make things easier, though, especially if you have a baby or toddler who gets very cranky without adequate sleep.